jpcosec/ImageNet-Datasets-Downloader/README.md

+## Edit

+I modified the original downloader to use only LVSRC2012 classes images and run on windows.
+To use run LVSRC.py to create and run downloader.sh.

 # ImageNet Downloader

 This is ImageNet dataset downloader. **You can create new datasets from subsets of ImageNet by specifying how many